Home visit: a cleverly planned small urban space

 Embrace flexible furnishings

 Aiko transforms her living space into a dining room with the help of flexible pieces.
-The coffee table extends and can be raised to dining height, while the sofa is high enough to sit on to eat, and neat stacking chairs accommodate extra diners.
+The coffee table extends and can be raised to dining height, while the sofa is high enough to sit on to eat, and neat stacking chairs accomodate extra diners.

 Opposite the sofa, Aiko has chosen closed storage – wooden cabinets painted matt black.
 The living area leads into a metre-wide, restaurant-inspired kitchen, where space is maximised with understairs and open storage.

 Light colours create a spacious feel in the sleeping gallery.
 The stack of open wooden storage boxes keeps things perfectly organised.
 A low area under the bathroom is utilised as additional storage space for clothes, with a wardrobe positioned next to it.